Glossary

 Decentralised

-It is said of a system governed by the consensus of its participants and without a central authority or hierarchy.
+A system is called Decentralised when it is governed by consensus among participants without a central authority or hierarchy.

 Default